Welding Inspector: CSWIP and AWS-CWI (With PDF)

 • Check and verify the welding consumables.

-• verify that the base metal(s) and welding filler metal(s) are as per the specification.
+• Verify that the base metal(s) and welding filler metal(s) are as per the specifications.

 • Ensure that joint preparations, fit-ups, minimum preheat temperature, etc are in accordance with WPS/drawings.